Rachel’s Network

 A committee of former Catalyst Awardees selects our awardees.
 Your application will also be reviewed by Rachel’s Network advisors, members, staff, and vetted friends of the network with expertise in equity and environmental justice (speakers, consultants).
 Everyone involved in the award process must abide by our award’s guiding principles.

-What types of affiliated organizations are eligible for multi-year funding?
+What types of affiliated organizations are eligible for funding?

 Eligible organizations include: 501(c)(3) nonprofits, organizations fiscally sponsored by 501(c)(3)s, and tribal governments.